isottongloria/PMLS-Bio-Learning/README.md

 - **Google Colab**: If you want to train models with GPU support, use Google Colab for a seamless experience, especially with `backpropagation.ipynb`.
 - **Requirements**: Ensure you have the necessary libraries installed, which are detailed at the start of each notebook.

+### Performances and time to run

+These simulations were performed on the `NVIDIA GeForce RTX 4050` GPU of my laptop, with each run taking approximately 1 to 5 minutes.
+The code also runs smoothly on Google Colab.
+Running on a CPU is possible, but significantly slower.

 ---

 ### Let’s Dive In!